 The Director for the First Year Focus makes room changes for first-year students on a case-by-case basis only.
 Any students with roommate concerns will first participate in a roommate discussion/negotiation, during which time the roommate contract will be evaluated and adjusted as needed.

-For more information, please talk to your RA or contact Courtney Bazan Colvin, Director for the First Year Focus.
+For more information, please speak to your RA or contact Courtney Bazan Colvin, Director for the First Year Focus.

 Sophomores, Juniors, and Seniors may request a room change in the Fall (mid-September), for the Spring semester (early December), or in the Spring (late January).